 - Jerkass Has a Point: Played With with Dai Atlas.
 He's condescending and continues to harass Optimus with his opinions.
-While he is correct about the war dooming them all and the need to evacuate, his point isn't anymore valid than Optimus's which is to fight for what's right.
+While he's correct about the war dooming them all and the need to evacuate, his point isn't any more valid than Optimus's, which is to fight for what's right.

-- Lost World: There is apparently one beneath the crust of Cybertron and within lies a dormant Trypticon.
+- Lost World: There's apparently one beneath the crust of Cybertron and within lies a dormant Trypticon.